jshawl/TLDR-History/README.md

 This single-page app compiles "TL;DR" (too long; didn't read) summaries of historical events - the funnier the better!
 Users can view events and their summaries added by others, and add their own.
 A user can also tweet out their favorite summaries and the tweet will mention the twitter handle of the app creators ("@TLDRhistory").

 # Group Members
-Rachel Porter
+* Tory Burgett
-Tory Burgett
+* Dumitru "Dimitri" Gorgan
-Dumitru "Dimitri" Gorgan
+* Rachel Porter

 ## Technologies Used
 Express, MongoDB/Mongoose, JavaScript/jQuery/AJAX, Bootstrap

 ## Approach
-We found we had common interests in the show "Drunk History," and decided to try to combine the history in your own words concept with microblogging, and created TLDR History.
+We found we had common interests in the show "Drunk History," and decided to try to combine the "history in your own words" concept with microblogging, and created TLDR History.

 ### User Stories
 A user should be able to...